Justin Jones (Nevada politician): Representation of Las Vegas Sands Corp.

-Clark County Commission Lawsuit 2019
+Clark County Commission lawsuit 2019

-Jones has been accused by mining company Gypsum Resources LLC of misleading the state ethics commission, engaging with the County and its leaders in "governmental misconduct", as well as influencing political support for Nevada Governor Steve Sisolak in exchange for “political favors.”
-Both Jones, and Sisolak reject these claims with Sisolak pointing to prior statements to demonstrate that his position on the matter was unchanged.
+Jones has been accused by mining company Gypsum Resources LLC of misleading the state ethics commission, engaging with the County and its leaders in "governmental misconduct", as well as influencing political support for Nevada Governor Steve Sisolak in exchange for "political favors."
+Both Jones and Sisolak rejected these claims with Sisolak pointing to prior statements to demonstrate that his position on the matter was unchanged.
 The original proposal, which was announced in 2003, detailed a plan to develop 5,500 residential homes on a piece of property named Blue Diamond Hill overlooking the Red Rock Canyon National Conservation Area.
 In response to this plan, the Clark County Commission created a zoning ordinance for the area, limiting the amount of development allowed.
-Gypsum Resources LLC owner Jim Rhodes sued the commission and the federal court ruled in the developer’s favor.
-In 2011 Gypsum Resources was approved to develop 7,000 residential homes on Blue Diamond Hill – 1,500 more than previously proposed, contingent upon the acquisition of a federal roads permit.
-This ignited opposition from the nonprofit activist group Save Red Rock, and after outspoken public forums, and the developer's failure to obtain a federal roads permit, the Commission voted to deny Gypsum Resources’ request for a waiver to continue without one.
+Gypsum Resources LLC owner Jim Rhodes sued the commission and a Federal court ruled in the developer's favor.
+In 2011, Gypsum Resources was approved to develop 7,000 residential homes on Blue Diamond Hill – 1,500 more than previously proposed, contingent upon the acquisition of a federal roads permit.
+This ignited opposition from the nonprofit activist group Save Red Rock, and after outspoken public forums, and the developer's failure to obtain a federal roads permit, the Commission voted to deny Gypsum Resources' request for a waiver to continue without one.
 In July 2019, after multiple failed attempts to develop Blue Diamond Hill, Gypsum Resources LLC filed for bankruptcy.
-In May of that year, Gypsum Resources opened a lawsuit against Clark County and its commissioners, alleging that elected officials “violated the right to due process” and “failed to act in good faith when reviewing paperwork related to the project”, resulting in financial damages which they claim to have caused the bankruptcy.
-Additionally, the lawsuit challenges Jones' ability to vote on Gypsum Resources related proposals.
-Gypsum has also accused Jones of destroying evidence by deleting text messages from his phone related to the company's development.
+In May of that year, Gypsum Resources opened a lawsuit against Clark County and The Clark County Board of Commissioners, alleging that elected officials "violated the right to due process" and "failed to act in good faith when reviewing paperwork related to the project," resulting in financial damages exceeding $1 billion.
+Additionally, the lawsuit challenged Jones' ability to vote on Gypsum Resources related proposals.
+Gypsum also accused Jones of destroying evidence by deleting text messages from his phone related to the company's development.